commercetools/commercetools-subscriptions/docs/OrderUsage.md

 ### Logs and events related to template orders

-1. For order creation, we use [Order import API](https://docs.commercetools.com/api/projects/orders-import#orderimportdraft).
+1. For order creation we use [Order import API](https://docs.commercetools.com/api/projects/orders-import#orderimportdraft).
 According to this an [OrderImportedMessage](https://docs.commercetools.com/api/message-types#orderimportedmessage) will be created by the commercetools platform when a template-order is imported.
-2. In case, template-order **can not be created** from the checkout-order due to non-recoverable errors we log an error.
+2. In case template-order **can not be created** from the checkout-order due to non-recoverable errors, we log an error.
 It will contain the error details, together with the draft, and response details from the commercetools API.
    Log Message: `Failed to create template order from the checkout order with number ${checkoutOrder.orderNumber}.` Example log entry: